 Clinic in Climate Justice, Law, and Public Health

-Past projects include: “Climate Justice for Persons Vulnerable to Heat Stress in Northern Manhattan” (partner organization: WE ACT for Environmental Justice), “Health & Environmental Justicein Alabama: Pollution Impacts in Two Low-Income African American Communities” (partner organizations: Ashurst Bar/Smith Community Organization, Tuskegee University, Black Belt Citizens Fighting for Health & Justice, and University of Maryland-College Park, and EJ Clinic at Vermont Law School), and “Managing Non-Communicable Diseases after Natural Disasters in the Caribbean” (partner organization: Eastern Caribbean Health Outcomes Research Organization.
+- “Health & Environmental Justice in Alabama: Pollution Impacts in Two Low-Income African American Communities.”
+Partner organizations: Ashurst Bar/Smith Community Organization, Tuskegee University, Black Belt Citizens Fighting for Health & Justice, and University of Maryland-College Park, and EJ Clinic at Vermont Law School

 The clinic is supported through a grant from the SNF Fund for the Integration of Theory and Practice.

 - A Call for NYC Cooling Center Improvements

 - Barriers to collective action: Experiences with energy efficiency among New Haven, CT tenants

 - Barreras para la acción colectiva: Experiencias con la eficiencia energética entre los inquilinos de New Haven, CT

 - Beauty Inside Out: Examining Beauty Product Use Among Diverse Women and Femme-Identifying Individuals in Northern Manhattan and South Bronx Through an Environmental Justice Framework

 Community-centered Climate Resilience in Connecticut: Summary for Communities and Policymakers